YugandharReddyKavalakuntla/YugandharReddyKavalakuntla/README.md

 ## About Me

 Hey there!
-I'm Yugandhar, a reacent Computer Science & Engineering graduate from GITAM University Hyderabad with a passion for coding and crafting innovative solutions.
+I'm Yugandhar, a recent Computer Science & Engineering graduate from GITAM University Hyderabad with a passion for coding and crafting innovative solutions.
 This README is my playground to showcase my journey, skills, and aspirations.
 Let's dive in!

 ### Skills & Interests: